Maryland company promotes empanada tradition while giving Latin workers a job

 She’s the founder of MasPanadas, a frozen empanada brand that's distributed nationwide.

-In the lobby of MasEmpanadas, visitors and employees are required to remove all jewelry and to don disposable Bouffant caps and white lab coats before going into the production line.
+In the lobby of MasPanadas, visitors and employees are required to remove all jewelry and to don disposable bouffant caps and white lab coats before going into the production line.
 All for sanitary reasons, Womack says.

 “The production line begins here,” says Womack, pointing to an area with massive stoves where Alonso Fernández cooks about 200 pounds of chicken with carrots, potatoes, red bell pepper, onions and other spices to use as empanada filling.